khawla-k-banydomi/schedulerapi/README.md

 ---
 ## [Importante]()
-##[Sometimes it is a must to clean the (npm) cache on you computer before running the test to avoid any sudden error;
-## you can force clear the cache by running: npm cache clean --force or npm cache clean -f .
-## This will force delete the npm cache on your compute]()
+##Sometimes it is a must to clean the (npm) cache on you computer before running the test to avoid any sudden error, you can force clear the cache by running: [npm cache clear --force](https://coder-coder.com/npm-clear-cache/#:~:text=Run%3A%20%E2%80%9Cnpm%20cache%20clean%20%E2%80%93force%E2%80%9D&text=are%20both%20not%20working%20and,npm%20cache%20on%20your%20computer.), this will force delete the npm cache on your computer.

 ## To run the test we can write down the following command:

 ### [gulp test]()

 - There are several tasks in the [test folder](https://github.com/khawla-k-banydomi/schedulerapiCE/blob/main/test) that could be tested which are the following: